Oceanwall/FBI-Crime-Data-API-Wrapper/README.md

 getAllStates
 getStatesByRegion

+get information by year range? (victims, offenders, crime statistics) possibly take state ids (in addition to abbreviations?)

+there has got to be a better way to do the error handler smh

 NOTE: removed error handling toggling (REMOVE potential for USER ERROR, WE OPINIONATED NOW BOYS)
-TODO: remove erros from fbi wrapper area?
+TODO: remove errors from fbi wrapper area?

-parameter checking for stuff with default-params?
 -->

 ## API_DOCUMENTATION